-Welcome to the website of Shillingstone Parish Council in Dorset.
+Welcome to the Shillingstone Parish Council Website

 If you would like information or updates added to any area within the website please feel free to contact us with your request.